awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_usage.md

 ## Limits and quotas<a name="r_CREATE_TABLE_usage-limits"></a>

 Consider the following limits when you create a table\.
 + There is a limit for the maximum number of tables in a cluster by node type\.
-For more information, see [Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Management Guide*\.
 + The maximum number of characters for a table name is 127\.
 + The maximum number of columns you can define in a single table is 1,600\.
 + The maximum number of SORTKEY columns you can define in a single table is 400\.